ronilaukkarinen/macos-dock-for-windows/README.md

 **Dock theme:**  macOS (Winstep Xtreme)<br>
 **Font:**  Selawik + Segoe UI (Winaero Tweaker or Font Changer)<br>
 **Taskbar:** TaskbarX transparent -100000 offset

+Please note: You might have to set indicator separately from settings.

 Tweak other settings according to your personal preferences.